Naseby, New Zealand: Toponymy

 It is named after Naseby in Northamptonshire, England, which was the site of a major battle during the English Civil War.
 Previous names of the township were Parker's, Hogburn and Mt Ida.

 History

 An important township during the gold rush of the 1860s, gold was discovered in the Hogburn in 1863.
 Much of the town has been preserved from this time and has something of the air of a working museum.
 At its peak, the population of the town was around 4,000 miners.
 Eighteen stores, 14 hotels, two butchers and a hospital had also been built to service the miners.
+In 1881 it was proclaimed a borough which was, at the time, New Zealand's smallest borough by land area.
 In 1898, a railway line was constructed 12 km away in Ranfurly and as a result services gradually moved away from Naseby to Ranfurly.
-By the time administrative boundaries were changed in the 1980s, it had become New Zealand's smallest borough, with a population of only around 100.
+The 1989 local government reforms abolished the Naseby Borough Council, and changed the town boundaries, incorporating it into the Central Otago District Council.

-The local newspaper, the Mount Ida Chronicle was produced from 1869 until 1924 and the Chronicle Office is now part of the local Naseby Museum and open to visitors.
+The local newspaper, the Mount Ida Chronicle was produced from 1869 until 1924 and the Chronicle office is now part of the local Naseby Museum and open to visitors.